anas-ash99/PassGenius/README.md

 PssGenius is developed using Kotlin programming language and follows the MVVM (Model-View-ViewModel) design patterns to ensure a robust and maintainable codebase.
 Ongoing enhancements are being made to improve the app's functionality and user experience.

-## Future Enhancements

-- Implementation of advanced security features to protect user data.
-- Addition of features such as password generation, data backup, and synchronization.

 ## Getting Started